Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Checking Tire Tread

-When preparing your vehicle for winter driving, one crucial aspect to consider is checking the tire tread.
+When preparing your vehicle for , one crucial aspect to consider is checking the tire tread.
 Proper tire tread is essential for maintaining traction on snow and ice-covered roads.
 To check your tire tread, you can use the penny test.
 Simply insert a penny into the tread with Lincoln’s head facing down.
 If you can see the top of Lincoln’s head, it’s time to replace your tires.
 Additionally, make sure to inspect the tires for any signs of wear or damage, such as cracks or bulges.

 Installing Snow Chains